yokalona/livadator/README.md

 ```clojure
 {:key {:validators (fn [val] (not (= :b (keyword val))))}}
 ```
-Describes a map containing a key `:key` which value as a keyword is **not** equal _:b_
+Describes a map containing a key `:key` whereas the value, when treated as a keyword, must not equal :b

 ## Required? and multiple?
 Each key can have special validators: **required?** and **multiple?**.

 Required keys are mandatory and can not be absent from validating map.
 However multiple keys are a bit different:
-* If key is multiple(:multiple? true) - it cannot be singular, i.e. have only one value.
+* If key is multiple(:multiple? true) -  it cannot have just one value
-* If key is singular(:multiple false) - it cannot have multiple values, i.e. the value should be only one
+* If key is singular(:multiple false) - it cannot have multiple values; only one value is allowed
 * If nothing is said about the key - it can be either multiple or singular

 #### Examples